virustark24/personal-website/README.md

 # Personal Website

-This repository contains the project files of my personal static website.
+This repository contains the project files of my personal static website developed using HTML and CSS.

 ___
 ## The website is now live!